 It is important that participants are able to use the washroom themselves to the extent possible, and to communicate their washroom needs.
 If your child struggles with communicating their washroom needs or requires washroom assistance, please let us know.
 Hand sanitizer (>70% alcohol) will be used when soap and water is not available.

 Weather

 We do not cancel programs due to weather.
-Programs will run each day, in all weather conditions.
+Programs will run consistently throughout the winter, in all weather conditions.
+We employ strategies to stay warm: keeping active, finding shelter, setting up a tent or tarps.